kriskowal/gtor/README.md

 [Concurrency Strawman]: http://wiki.ecmascript.org/doku.php?id=strawman:concurrency

-Note that the implementation uses methods defined in a closure.
+The implementation uses methods defined in a closure.
-Regardless of how this is accomplished, it is important that it be possible to pass the `get` function to a consumer and `put` to a producer to preserve the principle of least authority.
+Regardless of how this is accomplished, it is important that it be possible to pass the free `get` function to a consumer and `put` to a producer to preserve the principle of least authority and the unidirectional flow of data from producer to consumer.

 ### Semaphores